How the Work of Fred Rogers Supports the Evolution of Public Libraries

 Dr. Zachary StierDr.
 Zachary Stier (he/him) has been the director of children's services at Ericson Public Library in Boone, IA since October 2011.
 He has revolutionized services at the library for children and families through the expansion of early literacy programming; the redesign of space to emphasize play; family engagement initiatives; enhanced community partnerships with community, state, and national partners; after-school STEAM programming, to name a few.
 He was project director for NASA@My Library; is the project director for the library's equity project, Activating Community Voices; and project director for the library's piloted mobilized family engagement program, Little Engines.
 He recently became an independent consultant for the Space Science Institute.
 In 2011, Stier opened Mr. Z and Company, LLC a consultancy firm for educators and librarian.
 He is also an adjunct lecturer for the University of Illinois at Urbana-Champaign iSchool graduate program teaching early literacy.
 He serves on numerous state and national boards and was recently selected to be part of the Fred Rogers Institute program, the Educators’ Neighborhood.
 He is a published author, and in 2024 was named a Library Journal Mover and Shaker.
 He holds degrees from Grandview University, Drexel University, and Concordia Portland, as well as postgraduate studies in Early Childhood from Erikson Institute, and a Doctorate in Education from Concordia Chicago.

-Gregg BehrGregg Behr (he/him), excutive director of The Grable Foundation, is a father and children’s advocate whose work to ignite children’s curiosity, encourage creativity, and foster belonging in schools, libraries, museums, and beyond, has been celebrated around the world.
+Gregg BehrGregg Behr (he/him), executive director of The Grable Foundation, is a father and children’s advocate whose work to ignite children’s curiosity, encourage creativity, and foster belonging in schools, libraries, museums, and beyond, has been celebrated around the world.

 Ryan RydzewskiRyan Rydzewski (he/him), communications officer at The Grable Foundation, a father, a former teacher, and an award-winning science and education journalist whose stories span everything from schools to space travel to Mister Rogers’ Neighborhood.